 - Heat olive oil in a large pan over medium-high heat until shimmering.
 Add onions and cook until soft, 6-7 minutes.
-Add minced garlic, dried oregano, and crushed pepper flakes (a pinch) and cook until garlic is fragrant, about 1 minute.
+Add minced garlic, dried oregano, and crushed pepper flakes and cook until garlic is fragrant, about 1 minute.

 - Form into 40 – 2 1/2" inch meatballs.
 Place meatballs on the prepared baking sheets.
 Bake in preheated oven for 17-19 minutes.
 The internal temp of your meatballs should be 160 F.